-7.3.2.2.1 Duration: A one-term sabbatical leave for faculty members with a shared appointment cannot exceed a total of nine credits released.
-It is up to the Shared-Appointment faculty members and the Dean of the College to determine how these nine credits will be apportioned.
-A two-term sabbatical leave cannot exceed 15 credits released.
-The faculty members and the Dean of the College will determine how these 15 credits will be apportioned.
-A three-term sabbatical will entail release from 21 credit hours.
+- 7.3.2.2 Shared appointments - 7.3.2.2.1 Duration: A one-semester sabbatical leave for faculty members with a shared appointment cannot exceed a total of 12 credits released.
+It is up to the Shared- Appointment faculty members and the Dean of the College to determine how the

+8 or 12 credits will be apportioned.
+A two-semester sabbatical leave cannot exceed 24 credits released.
+The faculty members, Department Chair(s) and the Dean of the College will determine how the credits will be apportioned.

-7.3.2.2.2 Compensation: For a one-term sabbatical leave, each member of a shared appointment will receive 100 percent of their proportion of the full shared- appointment salary.
-For a two-term leave shared appointment, faculty will receive compensation not to exceed 75 percent of full shared-appointment salary.
-For a three-term leave, the shared-appointment faculty will receive compensation not to exceed 50 percent of the full shared-appointment salary.
+7.3.2.2.2 Compensation: For an 8-credit sabbatical leave, each member of a shared appointment will receive 100 percent of their proportion of the full shared-appointment salary.
+For 12credit leave shared appointment, faculty will receive 92 percent of full shared-appointment salary.
+For a full, 24-credit leave, the shared-appointment faculty will receive 50 percent of the full shared-appointment salary.